theseyan/distore/README.md

     <br><br>
 </div>

-Distore is a CLI tool to use Discord as an encrypted virtual filesystem.<br>
+Distore is a CLI tool to use Discord as your own encrypted file storage.<br>
 It can also be consumed as a library through the [API](https://github.com/theseyan/distore/blob/main/lib/api.js).

 ## Get Started